namannehra/flipping-pages/README.md

 Web platform doesn't provide a way to bend an element in half.
 To achive this effect, this component renders the page to be displayed twice.
 First time, the last half of the page is hidden.
-Second time, the first half of the page is hidden in one time and hind the second half other time.
+Second time, the first half of the page is hidden.
 Then these halfs are rotated independently.
-So if a page has state and that state is changed in first render then there is no way to sync that changes to the second render.
+So if a page has state and that state is changed in one render then there is no way to sync that change to the other render.
 The same is true for uncontrolled components.
-So this component can only be used for static and stateless content.
+So unless you have a way to sync state, this component can only be used for static and stateless content.